rorosaurus/nlp-tests/README.md

 * "Remind me I have a meeting tonight."
   * Most assistants will create a reminder that says "I have a meeting tonight" instead of "You have a meeting tonight."

+## Special case handling / exceptions
+* "Hey Siri, schedule a meeting every Tuesday and Thursday with Sara at 2pm, except skip every other Thursday, starting next week."

 ## Contextual information surfacing
 * "Hey Siri, remind me tomorrow to call and place that dinner reservation."
   * Assistant should know what dinner you mean based on conversations/events and pre-populate the phone number, etc.